Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-Previously, the CE method had been developed to investigate SRO in transition metal (e.g., Cu-Pd, Ni-V, Pd-V) and semiconductor alloys (e.g., GaP-InP) by performing simulated annealing \cite{lu1994first, wolverton1995first}.
-However, the real space CE formalism is inadequate for considering the long-range strain effects that arise due to lattice size-mismatch between constituent elements in a coherent single-phase solid solution.
-For accurately modeling the effects of coherency strain energy, the mixed-space cluster expansion formalism was proposed.
-The coherency strain energy is included into the CE Hamiltonian and applied to size-mismatched substitutional systems \cite{Laks1992} such as Cu-Pd, Cu-Au, Cu-Ag, and Ni-Au \cite{wolverton1998first}. \ar{The coherency strain energy used to analyze the phase stability of epitaxial films and superlattices \cite{ozolins1998effects} also provides insights into the energy penalty for interface formation between unlike constituents due to short-range clustering in the single-phase solid solution.} This leads to the opposite trend in short-range and long-range ordering in certain alloys such as the Cr-Mo-W system \cite{smith2024competition}.
-In such systems, the SRO tendency is observed in the disordered single-phase solid solution region of the phase diagram, although the system phase separates in the long range (at lower temperatures below the order-disorder transformation temperature). \ar{The equilibrium atomic volume of Cu is $7.11$ $\mathrm{cm^{3}/mol}$ and that of Rh is $8.28$ $\mathrm{cm^{3}/mol}$ \cite{singman1984atomic}, which results in a volume difference of about $16\%$ due to a significant size mismatch.} Therefore, to achieve the highest accuracy, it is necessary to use the mixed-space formalism in the Cu-Rh system, incorporating both the energetics of short-range interactions and long-range coherency strain effects.
+The real-space CE formalism, however, is inadequate for considering the long-range strain effects that arise due to lattice size mismatch between constituent elements in a coherent single-phase solid solution.
+For modeling long-range strain effects, the \emph{mixed-space}-CE (MSCE) formalism has been proposed.
+This formalism incorporates the coherency strain energy, defined as the elastic energy per atom due to lattice mismatch across a coherent interface, into the CE Hamiltonian.
+The MSCE formalism has been applied to size-mismatched substitutional systems \cite{Laks1992}, such as Cu-Au, Cu-Ag, and Ni-Au \cite{wolverton1998first}. \ar{The coherency strain energy previously used to analyze the phase stability of epitaxial films and superlattices \cite{ozolins1998effects} also provides insights into the energy penalty for interface formation between unlike constituents due to short-range clustering in the single-phase solid solution.} This leads to the opposite trend in short-range and long-range ordering in certain alloys such as the Cr-Mo-W system \cite{smith2024competition}.
+In such systems, the SRO tendency is observed in the disordered single-phase solid solution region of the phase diagram, although the system phase separates in the long range (at lower temperatures below the order-disorder transformation temperature). \ar{For the Cu-Rh system, the equilibrium atomic volume of Cu is $7.11$ $\mathrm{cm^{3}mol^{-1}}$ and that of Rh is $8.28$ $\mathrm{cm^{3}mol^{-1}}$ \cite{singman1984atomic}, which results in a volume difference of about $16\%$ due to a significant size mismatch.} Therefore, to achieve the highest accuracy, it is necessary to use the MSCE formalism in the Cu-Rh system, incorporating both the energetics of short-range interactions and long-range coherency strain effects.

-\ar{The cluster expansion method has been used successfully to determine the phase diagram of various alloy systems, such as transition metal binary alloys \cite{chinnappan2016first, smith2024competition}, and the Au-Pd-H ternary system \cite{rahm2021tale} by coupling the CE model with Monte Carlo simulations to sample the configuration space in the ensemble of interest}.
-Ideally, the canonical ensemble can be used to sample the configuration space at a given temperature and composition to calculate the Warren-Cowley SRO parameters.
-However, other ensembles, such as the Variance-Constrained Semi-Grand Canonical (VCSGC) ensemble, are also useful for estimating phase diagrams and calculating SRO \cite{sadigh2012calculation}.